pietervdvn/ALGT/src/Assets/Manual/Thesis/4AbstractInterpretation1SyntaxProps.md

 ### Empty sets

 The use of empty strings might lead to ambiguities of the syntax.
-When an emtpy string can be parsed, it is unclear wether this should be included in the parsetree.
+When an emtpy string can be parsed, it is unclear whether this should be included in the parsetree.
 Therefore, it is not allowed.

 As example, consider following syntax: